The Hill, Gauteng

 The Hill is a suburb of Johannesburg, South Africa.
-The area lies to the south of the Johannesburg CBD and is surrounded by the suburbs of Regents Park, Rosettenville and Linmeyer.
+The area lies in Johannesburg South and is surrounded by the suburbs of Regents Park, Rosettenville and Linmeyer.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Klipriviersberg.
-It would be proclaimed as suburb on 29 January 1919 and its name is derived from hill it sits upon.
+It was proclaimed as a suburb on 29 January 1919 and its name is derived from the hill it is situated upon.

 Education

-It contains a government high school, called The Hill High School.
-Another school in the suburb is an independent Anglican school called St. Martin's School.
+The Hill High School, a government high school, is located in the area.
+Another school in the suburb is an independent Anglican school named St. Martin's School.
 W.H.
-Coetzer Primary School opened in 1952 and is named after a South African artist W.H.
+Coetzer Primary School opened in 1952 and is named after South African artist W.H.
 Coetzer.

 Parks and green-space

-Moffat Park lies to east the suburb and was land donated to the City of Johannesburg by Johan Abram Moffat and on 19 May 1936 became a park named after him.
-The park consisted of a portion of land once part of an old Witwatersrand farm called Klipriviersberg.
+Moffat Park lies to east of the suburb, its land donated to the City of Johannesburg by Johan Abram Moffat.
+On 19 May 1936 the land became a park named after him.
+The park consists of a portion of land once part of an old Witwatersrand farm called Klipriviersberg.
 The park, consisting of natural veld, is now earmarked for housing development.

 Infrastructure

-The suburb is the home to a public hospital called South Rand Hospital which opened on 18 June 1954 by the Transvaal Administrator Dr William Nicol.
+The suburb is home to South Rand Hospital, which was opened on 18 June 1954 by the Transvaal Administrator Dr William Nicol.